ytakefuji/score-covid-19-policy/README.md

 # Background
 There are ways to mitigate pandemics and prevent infections.
 We need to learn good policies from countries with high scores.
-Scoring tells us the performance of health care policies in countries that are coping well with pandemics and those that are not.
+Scoring tells us the performance of health policies in individual countries that are coping well with pandemics and those that are not.

 # How to handle errors
 <pre>